LZeroAnalytics/thornode/docs/concepts/math.md

 price = \frac{quoteBalance}{baseBalance}=\frac{USD}{RUNE} = $RUNE
 $$

 Prices of all assets on THORChain are in ratios of each other, based on the depths of the pools.
 The quote asset is the "pricing" asset, and the base asset is the asset to be quoted.
-Ie, for the $ value of RUNE, the quote asset is USD and the base asset is RUNE.&#x20;
+Ie, for the $ value of RUNE, the quote asset is USD and the base asset is RUNE.

 ### Example